MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ### Create a security group to enable WCF

+> [!TIP]
-Tip- If you have pre-existing groups on Intune, they will automatically get imported to Edge management service.
+> If you have pre-existing groups on Intune, they will automatically get imported to Edge management service.
 You can reuse them here without any additional work.

 To create a group on Edge management service, open the Microsoft 365 admin center.